RationAI/xopat/README.md

 Supported arguments for `index.php` - the visualisation itself, can be passed both in `POST` and `GET` requests:
 - `visualisation` - a `JSON` structure describing the visualisation setup, **only allowed in `POST`**
+- `ignoreCookiesCache` - whether user cookies cache should be considered
 - `image` - data for the image layer, ignored if `visualisation` set, both `POST` or `GET`
     - example: `"test/experiments/TP-2019_7207-03-1-vis.tif"` path
 - `layer` - data list for the data layer, ignored if `visualisation` set, both `POST` or `GET`
     - example: `"path/to/img1.tif,path/to/img2.tif,different/path/img3.tif"` a list of paths
 - inherited **GET-only** switches and other **POST-only** parameters from plugins used
-- `cache` - internal object passed to the visualiser if opened from exported file, stores modifications performed by the user, ignored if the `visualisation` was not set

-The behaviour is that either the visualisation is defined by the `JSON` parameter, or `image` and `layer` values are used to redirect the user to a custom user setup page.

 _Example URL_: Direct URL's are not supported, except for those generated within the application.

 The visualisation always needs `visualisation` data parameter so that it knows what to render.
 Then, based on the presence of `visualisation` the user is
 - shown the visualisation if present
-- redirected to `user_setup.php` if missing, and `image` and `layer` parameters are set
+- redirected to `user_setup.php` if missing, and both `image` and `layer` parameters are set
-    - `image` is a single path to the tissue scan
-    - `layer` is a comma-separated path list to the data
 - shown error otherwise

 #### ``visualisation`` parameter example